IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 International human rights treaties require States to monitor and report on their implementation of those treaties.[^106] [^107] Particularly, States should monitor and report on their compliance with Article 3 of both ICCPR and ICESCR which requires equal enjoyment of rights between men and women.
 States must not interpret Article 3 to only apply to women, as New Zealand has in its reports.
 See ** page for complaint to MoJ Regarding NZ reporting**

-States reports must include "sufficient data and statistics"[^172]
+States reports must include "sufficient data and statistics"[^172] to allow treat

 States are required to report on discrimination against men, both formal and substantive.